 See the advantages and disadvantages of the two?
 What can you notice?
 The digital calendar and physical calendar is not in competition.
 There should never be a question of which works better between the two.
 The fact is, both fill in the drawbacks of the other and it would be a very smart move to use both digital and paper calendars as complementary to each other.

 Plan on a paper calendar of appropriate size.
-Choose the size based upon your planning and appointment needs.
+Choose the size based on your planning and appointment needs.
 Then take a photo of the calendar and email/text it to your partner, coworkers, kids, etc. In case there would be changes in schedule, host the link to your image of the calendar on google drive.
 That way, you get to experience the best of both worlds.

 Combining the two will never be easy at first.
 It takes a lot of switching, which means you have to get used to writing schedules to your physical calendar then typing it to your digital calendar.
 It sounds a lot of work, but what matters most is it will help you get more organized.